 Phone: (855) 611-0056

-How do I schedule a station tour or school visit?
+How do I schedule a station tour, school visit or community event?

-You can request a station tour or school visit on our Meet Your Firefighters page.
+You can request a station tour, school visit or community event on our Meet Your Firefighters page.
 There may be some restrictions with dates, so please be flexible with your request.